Global Medical REIT: An Unwarranted Divergence From The Peers

 GMRE has drastically diverged from its peers since the outbreak of COVID-19.
 The thesis is that the market is correct by punishing GMRE's share price, but the extent of the punishment has gone too far.
 It is hard to justify the ~ 40% drop in GMRE's share price, while the broader REIT market has fallen by ~15%.

-The fundamentals remain robust, and certainly do not support the recent loss in GMRE's market cap.
+The fundamentals remain robust and certainly do not support the recent loss in GMRE's market cap.
 The top-line is relatively safe, with some property types and tenants being more exposed to the COVID shock.
 The cost structure is relatively light and flexible as the majority of the costs are variable and non-cash like.
 This will help GMRE maintain the margins in case there is a short-term drop in the rents.
-In addition, GMRE holds a significant amount of liquidity, which is sufficient to not only cover the necessary expenses and dividends (including the preferred stock), but also to be opportunistic on the acquisitions.
+In addition, GMRE holds a significant amount of liquidity, which is sufficient to not only cover the necessary expenses and dividends (including the preferred stock) but also to be opportunistic on the acquisitions.

 Now, it would be only wise to ask ourselves: what is the main driver for this unwarranted disconnect?
 The interplay of liquidity premium and unpopular asset class explains this.

 GMRE is a small-cap stock that is relatively thinly traded (average dollar volume of $4.7 million while the sector average is $56.4 million).
-Whenever there is a period of a "flight-to-safety", and institutional investors reallocate their capital into higher quality stocks and investment grade bonds, the liquidity gets sucked out of other, more riskier and unpopular asset classes.
+Whenever there is a period of a "flight-to-safety", and institutional investors reallocate their capital into higher quality stocks and investment-grade bonds, the liquidity gets sucked out of other, riskier and unpopular asset classes.
 Usually, REITs are underweighted and put into satellite-portfolios, which are used for making tactical allocations.
 See an excerpt from the research by Fidelity Investment on REIT Stocks: An Underutilized Portfolio Diversifier:

 Despite strong performance over an extended time period, REIT stocks are generally underutilized as a portfolio diversification tool; many investors remain underexposed to the asset category.